Localization of Gravitino Field on Thin Branes: Review of the localization of a gravitino field on the RS1 brane

 which satisfies the expression $b(m_n)=b\left(m_ne^{\pi k R}\right)$.
 In the limit $m_n\ll k$ and ${m_n}\gg {k}e^{-k\pi R} \sim 1 $Tev, we have $b(m_n)\simeq\frac{\pi}{2}\left(\frac{m_n}{2k}\right)^4\rightarrow0$, and

 The KK masses are given approximately as

 Three lowest chiral massive KK modes in the coordinates $y$ and $z$ are plotted in Fig.~\ref{rsy1} (with the boundary conditions (\ref{RSBCS1})) and Fig.~\ref{rsy2} (with the boundary conditions (\ref{RSBCS2})).
 From the point of view of the conformal coordinate $z$, the lower KK modes are not localized near any brane.
-However, as the statement in Ref. \cite{Gherghetta2000}, from the point of view of the physical coordinate $y$, both the left- and right-handed lower KK modes are localized near the IR brane.
+However, as the statement in Ref. \cite{Gherghetta2000}, from the point of view of the physical coordinate $y$, both the left- and right-handed lower KK modes are localized near the IR brane. {The different localization behaviours of these massive chiral KK modes with the conformal coordinate $y$ and the physical coordinate $z$ are induced by the coordinate transformation $dz=e^{\sigma}dy$.
+Taking a five-dimensional free vector field in the RS2 model as an example, we have known that the extra dimensional part of the vector zero mode is a constant from the physical coordinate of view, i.e., it is evenly distributed along the extra dimension $y$, while the extra dimensional part of the vector zero mode with the conformal coordinate $z$ is a function about the warp factor and it is localized on the brane at $z=0$.
+In fact the physical localization property of these KK modes should be described exactly by the inherent distance, i.e., the physical coordinate $y$. }

 In this section, we have reviewed the concrete process to calculate the chiral zero modes and a set of massive KK modes of the gravitino field.
 There is only one of the localized chiral zero modes, either the left-handed zero mode near the UV brane or the right-handed one near the IR brane.
 Both the lower left- and right-handed massive KK modes are confined to the IR brane from the point of view of the physical coordinate $y$.
-Here, we can see that even though two 3-branes are separated by a Planck scale distance $\pi R \sim 12 l_{Pl}$, the mass gap of the KK modes is of about $\pi k e^{-kR\pi}\sim 3\textrm{TeV}$, which is very different from the KK theory \cite{Kaluza1921} and ADD theory \cite{Arkani-Hamed1998}.
+Here, we can see that even though two 3-branes are separated by a Planck scale distance $\pi R \sim 12 l_{pl}$, the mass gap of the KK modes is of about $\pi k e^{-kR\pi}\sim 3\textrm{TeV}$, which is very different from the KK theory \cite{Kaluza1921} and ADD theory \cite{Arkani-Hamed1998}.
 Furthermore, the left- and right-handed massive KK modes share the same mass spectrum but with different parity, and the lower ones are both localized near the IR brane.